vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--cpus`

-Set CPU shares on the VCH appliance.
+Set CPU shares on the VCH vApp in vCenter Server, or on the VCH resource pool on an ESXi host.
+This limit also applies to the container VMs that run in the VCH vApp or resource pool.
 Specify the share value as a level or a number, for example `high`, `normal`, `low`, or `163840`.
 If not specified, `vic-machine create` sets the share to `normal`.

 <pre>--cpu-shares low</pre>